Easy Turkey Chili with Peppers, Mushrooms, and Olives

 Of course I already have a bunch of Healthy Chili Recipes that you could make for the big football game that’s coming up (including my long-time favorite Black Bean and Beef Chili with Lime, Cilantro, and Avocado Salsa) and any of those chili recipes are good, I promise.
 But even if you don’t make it for Superbowl Sunday, I hope you’ll try this new chili recipe soon to see if you like it as much as I do.I still haven’t decided what I want to make for the Denny Superbowl Party that’s always at my brother Mark’s house, but this chili is a serious contender.

-Saute the onion and green pepper in a little olive oil, then add the garlic, chili powder, ground Ancho chiles, Mexican Oregano, cumin, and Spike Seasoning and saute a couple minutes more.
+Saute the onion and green pepper in a little olive oil, then add the garlic, chili powder, ground Ancho chile (affiliate link), Mexican Oregano (affiliate link), cumin (affiliate link), and Spike Seasoning (affiliate link) and saute a couple minutes more.
 Put the onion mixture into the chili pot, add a little more oil and saute the mushrooms and add them to the pot.
 Brown the ground turkey and add to the pot, then add the chicken stock, tomatoes, pinto beans, red beans, and diced green chiles and let the chili simmer on low for about one hour (or longer if you have the time.)

 After the chili has simmered long enough to really blend the flavors, drain the olives, cut into lengthwise slivers, and add to the chili.
 Simmer at least 15 minutes more; then stir in the lime juice, season with salt and fresh-ground black pepper, and simmer 5 minutes more.
 Serve hot, with sour cream and salsa if desired.